KxSystems/docs-v1/docs/dashboards/navigation.md

 View State Mapping allows values of View State Parameters from Source dashboard to be transferred to View State Parameters in Destination Dashboard.

-<aside class="warning">When mapping View State Parameters across dashboards, it will be necessary to create the Target View State Parameter in the destination dashboard first.
+<aside class="admonition caution">When mapping View State Parameters across dashboards, it will be necessary to create the Target View State Parameter in the destination dashboard first.
 Viewstate Mapping can only map to existing View State Parameters; it does not create them</aside>

 To add a new Mapping element, click ![Screenshot](img/mappingbuttonhtmllight.jpg)